Novatto Faucets Review & Rating Updated: September 16, 2025

 The warranty has problems in addition to its inexplicable finish warranty.

-• It is poorly written, obviously a cut-and-paste warranty, not drafted by a lawyer.
+• It is poorly written, not drafted by a lawyer.
 No lawyer, not even one right out of law school, would have made so many basic mistakes.
-Someone copied copied the language of other warranties.
-Unfortunately, he or she did not copy the right language.
+It is bviously a cut-and-paste warranty copied from other warranties.
+Unfortunately, whoever did the copying did not copy the right language.

 "[f]or as long as the original consumer purchaser owns their home."

-The problem is this: the original purchaser is not also required to continue to own the faucet.
+The second problem is this: the consumer purchaser is not required to continue to own the faucet for the warranty to remain in effect.
+He or she is only required to continue to own "their home."

-Here is an example of why this is a problem:
+Here is a simple example of why this is a problem:

 You buy a Novatto faucet.
 A year later, you replace it with a different faucet and give the original Novatto faucet to cousin Nell, who installs it in her house.